September 19, 2013 – September 14, 2014

-Western Treasures reunites significant paintings by Charles M. Russell, Frederic Remington, and their contemporaries with rarely seen paintings from the Museum’s permanent collection, combined with six bronze sculptures by Remington and Russell, on loan from private collectors.
+Western Treasures reunited significant paintings by Charles M. Russell, Frederic Remington, and their contemporaries with rarely seen paintings from the Museum’s permanent collection, combined with six bronze sculptures by Remington and Russell, on loan from private collectors.

 Schreyvogel’s Attack on the Herd is paired with Remington’s bronze, Dragoons 1850 (1917).
-Striking in its scale, Dragoons 1850, like Attack on the Herd (ca.1907), captures a dramatic moment of combat on horseback.
+Striking in its scale, Dragoons 1850, like Attack on the Herd (ca.1907), captured a dramatic moment of combat on horseback.
 In their day, only Schreyvogel rivaled Remington in the public’s esteem.